Kirby's Return to Dream Land: Remake

-During the Nintendo Direct on September 13, 2022, an enhanced remake of the game was announced for the Nintendo Switch titled Kirby's Return to Dream Land Deluxe.
-Additions to the original include new Mecha and Sand Abilities, the addition of the Festival ability introduced in Kirby Star Allies, a comic book-esque graphical style, revamped controls based on those introduced in Kirby: Triple Deluxe, and new sub-games, as well as some returning from past Kirby titles that did not appear in the original, though Scope Shot is not included.
-During the Nintendo Direct on February 8, 2023, a new mode, Magolor Epilogue: The Interdimensional Traveler, was announced.
+During the Nintendo Direct on September 13, 2022, an enhanced remake was announced for the Nintendo Switch titled Kirby's Return to Dream Land Deluxe.
+Additions to the original include Mecha and Sand Abilities, the Festival ability from Kirby Star Allies, a comic book graphical style, revamped controls based on those introduced in Kirby: Triple Deluxe, and new sub-games, as well as some returning from past Kirby titles that did not appear in the original, though Scope Shot is excluded.
+During the Nintendo Direct on February 8, 2023, a new mode, Magolor Epilogue: The Interdimensional Traveler, was announced, in addition to a free demo of the game being released that same day.
 The game was released on February 24, 2023.

 Magolor Epilogue: The Interdimensional Traveler stars Magolor after his defeat at the hands of Kirby and his friends.
-Stranded in the depths of Another Dimension and without most of his powers, Magolor sets out trying to reclaim them while also collecting Fruit Fragments, parts of a mysterious fruit called the Gem Apple.
+Stranded in the depths of Another Dimension and without most of his powers, Magolor sets out attempting to reclaim them while also collecting Fruit Fragments, parts of a mysterious fruit called the Gem Apple.
 He eventually repairs the Gem Apple Seed at the Ethereal Altar, but it is soon corrupted by the remnants of the Master Crown, becoming the Crowned Doomer.
 After its defeat, the Master Crown remnants combine with the Gem Apple, transforming into a massive tree-like being, known as the Tree Crown Without a Ruler.
 Magolor fights the Master Crown, and eventually defeats it for good by infusing a sword with his magic, turning it into an Ultra Sword, and slicing the Master Crown in half.
 Magolor then leaves Another Dimension through a dimensional rift that opens up after the Master Crown is defeated.
 The credits sequence reveals that via the portal, Magolor ends up in the village of the Dream Kingdom, which is located in an alternate universe, with the Gem Apple seed, now reduced to a sapling, being planted as the village's Gem Apple tree.
 Having now redeemed himself, Magolor takes up residence as the Dream Kingdom's shopkeeper, leading into the events of Team Kirby Clash Deluxe and Super Kirby Clash.

+Kirby's Return to Dream Land Deluxe was the final game that Vanpool worked on before it shut down in May 2023, three months after the game's release; the company had previously worked with HAL Laboratory on multiple Kirby games for the Switch during its final years.